 So you want to become a smarter blogger huh?
 Great!
-I’ve been blogging for coming up to 4 years this July, wow how time does fly.
-In that time I’ve hit some high points and some low points, it’s just part of the process.
+I’ve been blogging for coming up to 5 years this July (2015), do I consider myself to be a smarter blogger?

-Blogging for me, as it probably is for so many other passionate bloggers out there, is a lifetime journey and commitment.
-It’s also a lifetime education.
-I hope to be doing this for many more years to come, learning many new things about blogging and how to become better at it, to serve my audience better.
+Blogging for me, as I’m sure it probably is for so many other passionate bloggers out there, is a lifetime journey and commitment, it’s also a lifetime education.

 So why do I blog?

-I blog because I simply enjoy writing and sharing something useful with everyone.
-If I happen to make a little bit of money from my blogging efforts, then that’s great, I look at it as a positive side effect or a by product of doing something that I’m passionate about.
+I blog because I simply enjoy writing and sharing something useful and valuable with everyone at large.
+If I happen to make a little bit of money from my blogging efforts, then that’s great, I look at it as a positive side effect, or a by product of doing something that I’m passionate about.

-One of the greatest joys that I get from blogging is actually reading other peoples blogs and following other bloggers in similar niches.
+Yes… really.
+One of the greatest joys that I get from blogging is actually connecting with other people.

-I love connecting with other bloggers, and building relationships with them and their readers.
-That to me is one of the most important elements in blogging, as anybody who’s been blogging for long enough will know.
-But there’s something else too…
+I love connecting with other bloggers and building relationships (aff) with them and their readers.
+That to me is one of the most important elements of successful blogging, as anybody who’s been blogging for long enough will tell you.

 By frequently reading and following other relevant blogs in my niche industry, I’m also educating yourself.

-By reading other relevant blogs regularly, you are inevitably learning new skills and adapting them into your own methods and strategies.
-You are teaching yourself to become a smarter blogger throughout.
+By reading other relevant blogs regularly, I am learning new skills and adapting them into my own methods and strategies.
+If you’re following other great bloggers too, that’s what you’re doing, you are teaching yourself to become a smarter blogger throughout.

 OK enough chit-chat from me, before I really do get carried away here.

-As these top blogs and nice folks that maintain them have been valuable to me over the years, I also believe that they will be of great value to you too, especially if you’re just starting out on the road of blogging.
-Maybe you’ve stumbled across a couple of these blogs already, and if you haven’t then great, more reason to explore them!
+As these top blogs and the nice folks that maintain them have been valuable to me over the years, I also believe that they will be of great value to you too, especially if you’re just starting out on the road of blogging yourself.

-By the way, if you want to take a look at Seth’s book LinchPin, you can find it here on Amazon (aff), it’s well worth the read!
+By the way, if you want to take a look at Seth’s book LinchPin, you can find it here on Amazon (aff), it’s well worth the read if you have the time.

 When it comes to copywriting and content marketing, there is no other blog in the blogosphere that compete’s with CopyBlogger.
 Brian Clark is the mastermind behind CopyBlogger Media, and of course CopyBlogger are also the brains behind the amazing Genesis Framework platform for WordPress.